khoadng/flutter_popover/README.md

   * **`preferredDirection`**: `AxisDirection.up`, `down`, `left`, or `right`.
   * **`crossAxisAlignment`**: `PopoverCrossAxisAlignment.start`, `center`, or `end` to align the popover along the perpendicular axis.
+  * **`overlayChildHeight` & `overlayChildWidth`**: Provide these when your popover content has a fixed size.
+This enables precise placement instead of just guessing which side has the most space.

 <!-- end list -->